ArdaGnsrn/IslandLeaderboard/README.md

 # IslandLeaderboard

-Using this plugin, you can import the leaderboard of the skyblock server you are using ASkyBlock or Iridium Skyblock 'plugin into the database.
+Using this plugin, you can import the leaderboard of the skyblock server you are using ASkyBlock, FabledSkyBlock or Iridium Skyblock 'plugin into the database.
 In this way, you can create a leaderboard for skyblock on your website.

 ## Download Plugin
 [Download on spigotmc.org](https://www.spigotmc.org/resources/81369/)